Lili Review (2021) — A Digital Bank Account for Freelancers

 What’s cool is that, somewhat similar to Quickbooks Self-Employed’s app, you can assign your transactions to either the Work or Life tab with just the swipe of your finger — literally.
-If a purchase was for business, swipe right.
-If it’s a personal expense, swipe left.
-And if you need help remembering that, think “L” for both “Left” and “Life.”
+If a purchase was for business, swipe left.
+If it’s a personal expense, swipe right.
 Of course, in the event that you accidentally miscategorize something, you can always click the menu button in the upper left of the screen, navigate to All Transactions, tap the item in question, and adjust from there.

-Another one of the tools that makes Lili an interesting option for freelancers is the Tax Bucket feature.
+One of the main tools that makes Lili an interesting option for freelancers is their Buckets feature — namely Tax Buckets.
 With this, you can have the app automatically set a percentage of your deposits aside to ensure that you have cash on hand when it comes time to pay the taxman.
-To be clear, Lili is not calculating your estimated quarterly taxes for you based on your income and expenses.
+To be clear, Lili is not calculating your estimated quarterly taxes for you based on your income and expenses (although you can run a quick estimate to help you land on a percentage to save).
 Instead, you’re merely earmarking a flat percentage.
 On that note, however, the app suggests that those making $60,000 or less per year are likely well-off setting 20% of their income aside for taxes — although various factors will of course impact this assertion.
-In any case, Lili allows you to set your Tax Bucket at 0%, 10%, 15%, 20%, 25%, 30%, 35%, or 40%.
+In any case, Lili now allows you to set your Tax Bucket at any percentage between 0% and 40%.

-When funds are in your Tax Bucket, they won’t show as part of your main balance.
+When funds are in your Buckets, they won’t show as part of your main balance.
 Instead, your “accessible” balance will show in big, bold, black letters while the contents of your Buckets will show in a smaller, grey bubble below that.
-Despite this, if needed, you can easily access your Tax Bucket funds by either tapping that grey bubble or selecting the Tax Bucket tab from the menu options.
-Then, you can hit “Add or Use Bucket Funds” to transfer money from your bucket to you debit card balance.
+Despite this, if needed, you can easily access your Bucket funds by tapping that grey bubble.
+Then, you can hit “Withdraw” to transfer money from your bucket to your debit card balance.
 Alternatively, you can always add extra funds to your Tax Bucket using this same interface.

 As the name implies, the Work tab is where you can manage your business finance-related matters.
 To unlock this tab, you’ll first need to make a business purchase.